 This article reviews the histology of the fibroblast cell.
 While this cell is present in multiple organ systems, the morphology of the cell remains the same.
 Additionally, the article will examine the structure, function, tissue preparation, histochemistry, cytochemistry, electron microscopy, and relevant pathophysiology with clinical correlation.

 Fibroblasts stem from a mesenchymal origin and have an elongated spindle or stellate shape with a multitude of cytoplasmic projections.
-Within the cytoplasm are an abundance of the rough endoplasmic reticulum (rER) and a large Golgi apparatus.
-Myofibroblasts appear similarly to both fibroblasts and smooth muscle cells with the additional features of nuclear membrane folds and long collections of microfilaments connecting to surrounding myofibroblasts and the extracellular matrix.
+Within the cytoplasm is an abundance of rough endoplasmic reticulum (rER) and a large Golgi apparatus.
+Myofibroblasts appear similarly to both fibroblasts and smooth muscle cells with additional distinguished features of nuclear membrane folds and long collections of microfilaments connecting to surrounding myofibroblasts and the extracellular matrix.

 Fibroblasts are the most common cell type represented in connective tissue.
 These cells produce a diverse group of products including collagen type I, III, and IV, proteoglycans, fibronectin, laminins, glycosaminoglycans, metalloproteinases, and even prostaglandins.
 In the adult body, fibroblasts remain in a quiescent form until stimuli activate protein synthesis and contractile mechanisms.
-These cells synthesize and reorganization of the ECM found in the skin, lung, heart, kidney, liver, eye, and other organs.
+These cells synthesize reorganize the ECM found in the skin, lung, heart, kidney, liver, eye, and other organs.
 The ECM is in constant communication with the surrounding cells as fibroblasts can secrete and respond to both autocrine and paracrine signals.
 Matrix reorganization occurs through a process of degradation and crosslinking enzymes, produced by fibroblasts, that are activated and regulated by pro-inflammatory cytokines and growth factors.
-Transcription growth factor alpha and beta (TGF-A and TGF-B), platelet-derived growth factor (PDGF), granulocyte macrophage colony stimulating factor (GM-CSF), epidermal growth factor (EGF), and tumor necrosis factor (TNF) all have implications in fibroblast regulation.
+Transcription growth factor-alpha and beta (TGF-A and TGF-B), platelet-derived growth factor (PDGF), granulocyte-macrophage colony-stimulating factor (GM-CSF), epidermal growth factor (EGF), and tumor necrosis factor (TNF) all have implications in fibroblast regulation.

 Fibroblasts are a diverse group of cells.
 Within one organ system, there can be a great variety of functions.
 Within the integument, dermal fibroblasts in different locations have separate roles.
-The superficially located lineage involves the formation of the hair follicle and is responsible for reepithelization during wound healing; The deeper lineage is responsible for ECM generation.
-Fibroblasts are known for their plasticity; adipocytes, pericytes, endothelial and epithelial cells, otherwise terminally differentiated cells, can de-differentiate into fibroblasts.
-Stimulation of fibroblasts increases susceptibility to epigenetic modifications.
+The superficially located lineage involves the formation of the hair follicle and is responsible for reepithelization during wound healing; the deeper lineage is responsible for ECM generation.
+Fibroblasts are known for their plasticity; adipocytes, pericytes, endothelial and epithelial cells, otherwise known as terminally differentiated cells, can de-differentiate into fibroblasts.
+Stimulation of fibroblasts further increases susceptibility to epigenetic modifications.
 The ability of fibroblasts to transform is partly due to the variety of cell-surface adhesion receptors (integrins, syndecans, cadherins) that facilitate the communication of fibroblasts with their surroundings.
-One of these well-described fibroblast transformations is into the myofibroblast.
-Myofibroblasts are present in both healthy and pathologic tissue responses and contain features of fibroblasts and smooth muscle cells.
+One of these well-described fibroblast transformations is the transformation of fibroblast into the myofibroblast.
+Myofibroblasts are present in both healthy and pathologic tissues and contain features of fibroblasts and smooth muscle cells.
 These cells work in conjunction with vascular endothelial cells to form granulation tissue during times of wound healing.

 Proper specimens must be obtained to analyze fibroblasts microscopically.
 The specific type of tissue is obtained by methods dependent on the organ and depth required for an accurate tissue sample.
 Excisional surgical specimens, punch biopsies, shave biopsies, and core biopsies are common approaches.
 Tissue specimens are delicate requiring preservation to allow for thin slices.
 The first preservation method can be through the utilization of a cryostat which rapidly freezes the tissues and slices frozen sections.
 The second method involves initially fixing or preserving the tissue in formalin to maintain it in a “life-like” state, processing the tissue (commonly through the addition of alcohol to dehydrate the specimen), embedding the specimen in paraffin wax, and lastly slicing sections (often with a microtome machine).